bparanj/crystal/security/linux/virtual-filesystem.md

 ### What is a Virtual Filesystem in Linux?

 A Virtual Filesystem (VFS) in Linux is an abstraction layer that provides a uniform interface for interacting with different types of filesystems.
 It allows the operating system to support multiple filesystem types and present them to users and applications in a consistent way.
-The VFS sits between the user space and the actual filesystem implementations, making it easier to develop and integrate new filesystems without modifying user applications.
+The VFS sits between the user space and the  filesystem implementations, making it easier to develop and integrate new filesystems without modifying user applications.

 ### Key Features of VFS: